-In HD, we are currently advancing WVE-003, a stereopure antisense oligonucleotide designed to selectively target an undisclosed single nucleotide polymorphism ("SNP"), "mHTT SNP3", associated with the disease-causing mutant huntingtin ("mHTT") mRNA transcript within the Huntingtin ("HTT") gene.
+In HD, we are currently advancing WVE-003, a stereopure antisense oligonucleotide designed to selectively target an undisclosed single nucleotide polymorphism ("SNP"), "mHTT SNP3", associated with the disease-causing mHTT mRNA transcript within the Huntingtin ("HTT") gene.
 Approximately 40% of the HD population carries SNP3 according to published literature (Carroll et al., Molecular Therapy, 2011).

-WVE-003 incorporates our novel PN chemistry, as well as learnings from our first-generation HD programs.
+WVE-003 incorporates our novel PN chemistry.
 Targeting mRNA with SNP3 allows us to lower expression of transcript from the mutant allele, while leaving the healthy transcript relatively intact, thereby preserving wild-type (healthy) huntingtin ("wtHTT") protein, which is important for neuronal function.
-Our allele-selective approach may also enable us to address the pre-manifest, or asymptomatic, HD patient population in the future.
+Only an allele-selective approach to mHTT lowering has the potential to both protect the reservoir of wtHTT protein and decrease the mHTT to wtHTT ratio in neurons, potentially releasing wtHTT from the inhibitory actions of mHTT.
+Our allele-selective approach may also enable us to address the premanifest HD patient population in the future.
 In preclinical studies, WVE-003 showed dose-dependent and selective reduction of mHTT mRNA in vitro, as well as potent and durable knockdown of mHTT mRNA and protein in vivo in mouse models.

-The SELECT-HD trial is a multicenter, randomized, double-blind, placebo-controlled Phase 1b/2a clinical trial to assess the safety and tolerability of intrathecally administered WVE-003 for patients with early manifest HD.
-Additional objectives include measurement of mHTT and wtHTT protein and exploratory pharmacokinetic, pharmacodynamic, clinical and magnetic resonance imaging ("MRI") endpoints.
+The SELECT-HD trial, which incorporates learnings from our prior HD programs, is a multicenter, randomized, double-blind, placebo-controlled Phase 1b/2a clinical trial to assess the safety and tolerability of intrathecally administered WVE-003 for patients with early manifest HD.
+Additional objectives include measurement of mHTT and wtHTT protein in cerebrospinal fluid ("CSF") and exploratory pharmacokinetic, pharmacodynamic, clinical and magnetic resonance imaging ("MRI") endpoints.
 The SELECT-HD trial is designed to be adaptive, with dose level and dosing frequency being guided by an independent committee.

-In September 2022 (data cut-off: August 29, 2022), we announced a positive update from SELECT-HD driven by the observation of reductions in mHTT protein in cerebrospinal fluid ("CSF") after study participants received either a single 30 or 60 mg dose of WVE-003.
+In September 2022 (data cut-off: August 29, 2022), we announced a positive update from SELECT-HD driven by the observation of reductions in mean CSF mHTT protein in cerebrospinal fluid ("CSF") after trial participants received either a single 30 or 60 mg dose of WVE-003.
 Additionally, wtHTT protein levels appeared consistent with allele-selectivity.
 Single doses (30 mg, 60 mg, and 90 mg) of WVE-003 appeared generally safe and well-tolerated.
-Based on the SELECT-HD data, we adapted the trial to expand the single dose cohorts, and we now expect to share additional single-dose, as well as multi-dose, biomarker and safety data in the second half of 2023.
-The update in expected timing for HD single-dose clinical data is due to a publicly announced cyber-attack that took place at Wave's mHTT assay vendor in April 2023.
-No Wave data or patient samples were impacted by the attack and Wave remains in close contact with the vendor as they address this issue.
+Based on the SELECT-HD data, we adapted the trial to expand the single-dose cohorts, and the multi-dose portion is underway.